Holic75/Baldurs-gate-dnd-3.5/README.md

 ### RANGER
 CLASS FEATURES:
 – May wear helmets.
-– May use any weapon.
+– May use any weapon and shield (excluding large shield).
 – May not wear armor heavier than splint mail.
 – Has Evasion passive ability.
 ```